population-research/uganda-covid/paper/uganda_covid_wber_revisions.md

   University of Washington.

 abstract: |
-  \noindent We examine the short- and medium-run impacts of two of the strictest COVID-19 lockdowns in the developing world, employing longitudinal data from Uganda.
+  \noindent We examine the short- and medium-term impacts of Uganda's strict COVID-19 lockdowns on household food insecurity, labor market outcomes, and coping strategies, using longitudinal data.
-  We find significant, immediate increases in food insecurity after the first lockdown and a continued negative impact three months after its lifting.
+  Uganda, which implemented two of the harshest lockdowns in the developing world, provides a unique case study for understanding the implications of such public health measures on economic wellbeing.
-  The second lockdown's medium-term impact was even worse, likely because of a compounding effect of a concurrent drier-than-normal period.
+  Lockdowns significantly exacerbated food insecurity immediately and continued to do so in the medium term.
-  Income from agriculture, non-farm businesses, and wage employment were all lower during lockdowns, contributing to the increased food insecurity.
+  The effect was more pronounced after the second lockdown, likely due to its coinciding with a period of lower-than-normal rainfall, highlighting the compounded challenges of concurrent environmental stressors and reduced resilience after the first lockdown.
-  However, agricultural households were less affected than other households and particularly showed a lower impact on severe food insecurity.
+  There were substantial decreases in income from various sources---including agriculture, non-farm businesses, and wage employment---contributing to the heightened food insecurity.
-  The likelihood of engaging in market work declined significantly and there was a marked movement towards agricultural work, suggesting a switch to agriculture as a coping mechanism.
+  Notably, agricultural households were less adversely affected, and we find significant switching to agricultural activities as a coping mechanism.
-  The other coping mechanisms that households typically rely on for idiosyncratic shocks failed, contributing to the sizeable increase in food insecurity.
+  The other coping mechanisms that households typically rely on for idiosyncratic shocks, such as remittances and government assistance, failed, contributing to the sizeable increase in food insecurity.

 bibliography: uganda_covid.bib
 csl: the-quarterly-journal-of-economics.csl
 link-citations: true